Click here to increase size

 Zaragoza is a city which is warm and friendly and lives in the street.
 In addition, it has a significant number of cinemas, theatres, entertainment halls and green spaces which offer a wide range of options in order to enjoy free time.
 Good examples of these recreational options are the Teatro Principal, the Teatro del Mercado, the two auditoriums, several concert halls or El Plata Cabaret Ibérico.

-Zaragoza's gastronomy is simple, strong and full of character, based overall on autochthonous products.
+Highlight of this audioguide, Zaragoza's gastronomy is simple, strong and full of character, based overall on autochthonous products.
 Aragon land supplies delicious vegetables, which are the basis of a healthy, tasty, authentic and nutritious cuisine.
 Lamb, pork, beef or poultry are used for cooking strong stews, ideal for the winter season.
 Fish is also available, even though it is an inland province.
 As far as desserts are concerned, we can enjoy delicious fruit from Ebro's valley and a great variety of sweets and confectionery, such as almond turron or Moorish crespillos - leaves dipped in sweet batter and fried - and candied Fruit of Aragon covered with chocolate.

 Without forgetting the four wine Designations of Origin in Aragon: Calatayud, Campo de Borja, Cariñena and Somontano, which produce better and better wines adapted to current tastes.